-Jo-Wilfried Tsonga of France and Borna Coric of Croatia had just begun their first-round match at the Rogers Cup presented by National Bank when the rain came down on Centre Court at Uniprix Stadium, promptly sending them back to the locker room.
+Jo-Wilfried Tsonga of France and Borna Coric of Croatia had just begun their first-round match at the Rogers Cup presented by National Bank when the rain came down on Centre Court at STADE IGA, promptly sending them back to the locker room.

 The showers stopped and the maintenance crew and ball kids dried the courts.
 Tsonga and Coric were back on track.
 But Mother Nature wasn’t having any of it.

 With the Frenchman up 2-1, the duel was postponed.